 - Amy booked a flight on Monday 2 June, with a departure date on 4 June -> An approval request is going to the manager before the booking actually happens.

 You can read more about the approval workflow here

 Search result settings

-Another way to customise your policy is by adding exceptions to the policy.
-You can add combine 3 different type of exceptions:
+Another way to customize your policy is by adding exceptions to the policy.
+You can add combine 3 different types of exceptions:

 - Flight duration

 Please do note that exceptions can only be created if the main policy is NOT "All Flights/Hotels Requires Approval".

 When you combine these, you can basically define the exception which will allow you to set the allowed cabin class and booking budget: